betatim/simplez/README.md

 ## Templates

-All the Pelian specific stuff is in `templates/`.
+All the Pelican specific stuff is in `templates/`.
 The `static/` folder should contain the built CSS as well as the Pygments style sheet for code highlighting.